Google Classroom

 Image

 This diversion was passed along by my friend/colleague Andy Talmadge during a faculty meeting late in the 2023-24 academic year.
 To the best of his recollection, the question was inspired by something he had seen in some MAA magazine published a couple decades ago.
-The original puzzle may have asked for triangles that can be divided into two isosceles triangles with no restrictions on side length (i.e. Andy probably added the requirement of integer side lengths).
+The original puzzle may have asked for triangles that can be divided into two isosceles triangles with no restrictions on side length (i.e. either Andy added the requirement of integer side lengths, or I just assumed that's what he intended).
 Within minutes I sensed that this puzzle could lead me down a deep, time-sucking rabbit hole.
 It wasn't until a few months later in July when I finally prioritized a few days to fully indulge.
 Like so many satisfying problems, the premise of the question was simple, but a solution was elusive... and even once I found a solution, I still was left wondering:

 • Was there an easier and/or more elegant approach?